msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments/barcode_scanning.md

 +++
 title = "Barcode scanning"
-description = "Adding stock to an outbound shipment with a barcode scanner." date = 2023-05-03T18:20:00+00:00 updated = 2023-05-03T18:20:00+00:00 draft = false
+description = "Adding stock to an Outbound Shipment with a barcode scanner." date = 2023-05-03T18:20:00+00:00 updated = 2023-05-03T18:20:00+00:00 draft = false